bowdawn/oleinikov-resume/README.md

 # Personal Portfolio - [Explore My Resume Here! 🌐](https://oleinikov-resume.vercel.app/)

 Welcome to my personal portfolio!
-This repository showcases my skills, projects, and experience as a software engineer.
+This repository showcases my educational background, professional background and skills as a software engineer.

 ## Description

-This portfolio was built using **React** and styled with the **Ant Design** component framework.
-It highlights my educational background, professional journey, and the technical skills I possess.
-You can explore various sections that provide detailed information about my work experience, technical skills, and more.
+This portfolio is developed using React and styled with the Ant Design framework.
+It showcases my educational background, professional experience, and technical skills.
+Dive into the various sections to learn more about my work, skills, and projects.

 ## [🚀 Live Demo](https://oleinikov-resume.vercel.app/)

-Check out the live version of the portfolio [here](https://oleinikov-resume.vercel.app/).
+Check out the live version of the portfolio by clicking [here](https://oleinikov-resume.vercel.app/).

 ## Features

-- **Built with React**: A powerful JavaScript library for building user interfaces.
+- **Built with React**: A robust JavaScript library for building dynamic user interfaces.
-- **Styled with Ant Design**: A popular design system and component library for creating beautiful and responsive layouts.
+- **Styled with Ant Design**: A widely-used design system and component library for creating visually appealing and responsive layouts.
-- **Responsive Design**: Fully responsive and looks great on all devices.
+- **Responsive Design**: Designed to look great on any device, from desktops to smartphones.

 ## Getting Started